Skip to main content

 Elastic IP configuration with BGP

-Now go back to the load balancer hybrid servers, we will need to announce the public elastic IP with BGP from both nodes.
+Back on the load balancer hybrid servers, you need to announce the public elastic IP with BGP from both nodes.
 We will be using the BIRD BGP speaker for this guide:

 apt-get install bird